 - 23.2 Subject to the above criteria, Collateral must be in the form of one of the following:

-- 23.2.1 cash; or
+- (i) cash; or

-- 23.2.2 a certificate of deposit; or
+- (ii) a certificate of deposit; or

-- 23.2.3 a letter of credit: or - 23.2.4 a readily realisable security; or - 23.2.5 commercial paper with no embedded derivative content: or - 23.2.6 a short-term money-market fund as defined in ESMA's "guidelines on a common definition of European money market funds" or a qualifying money market fund. - 23.3 Until the expiry of the repo contract or stock lending arrangement, Collateral obtained under such contracts or arrangements: - 23.3.1 must be marked to market daily; and - 23.3.2 should at all times be equal in value to the market value of the securities transferred plus a premium. - 23.4 Collateral must be held by the Trustee, or its agent (where there is title transfer).
+- (iii) a letter of credit; or

+- (iv) a readily realisable security; or - (v) commercial paper with no embedded derivative content; or - (vi) a short-term money-market fund (as defined in ESMA's "guidelines on a common definition of European money-market funds") or a qualifying money-market fund. - 23.3 Until the expiry of the repo contract or stock lending arrangement, Collateral obtained under such contracts or arrangements: - (i) must be marked to market daily; and - (ii) is intended to equal or exceed the value of the amount invested or securities loaned. - 23.4 Collateral must be held by the Trustee, or its agent (where there is title transfer).
 This is not applicable in the event that there is no title transfer in which case the Collateral can be held by a third party custodian which is subject to prudential supervision, and which is unrelated to the provider of the Collateral. - 23.5 Non-cash Collateral cannot be sold, re-invested or pledged.